-Conclusion: The Santa Ysabel All Underground Alternative is superior to the Proposed Project and, because of its shorter length it is also superior to Santa Ysabel Partial Underground Alternative
+Conclusion: The Santa Ysabel All Underground Alternative is superior to the Proposed Project because it eliminates highly visible towers in this scenic valley.
+The Santa Ysabel All Underground Alternative is shorter overall than the Proposed Project with the Mesa Grande Alternative and the Santa Ysabel Partial Underground Alternative and reduces visual impacts, so it is also superior to Santa Ysabel Partial Underground Alternative.